jocely-code/happy_birthday/README.md

 This is a personalized birthday card that has an adorable cake animation

 # 🥳 WHY I LOVE THIS PROJECT
-I used this as a digital card for my dad, and he loved it It was the perfect way to say happy birthday without a physical card, but a memory he could keep forever ❤️
+I used this as a digital card for my dad, and he loved it.
+It was the perfect way to say happy birthday without a physical card, but a memory he could keep forever ❤️

 <p align="center">